peterkchung/logos-ai/README.md

-# IntelliAgent - Conversational Assistants
+# IntelliAgent - Conversational Agent Framework

-## Driven by open-sourced models, platforms, and frameworks.

-Developed with an OSS first mission.
-This framework builds on the growing research behind collective and collaborative agent tasking.
+## Developed with an OSS first mission, this framework builds on the growing research behind collective and collaborative agent tasking, an area where smaller, open-sourced models have the opportunity to outperform based on cost, privacy, and latency.

 A central agent drives planning and delegation, while specicialized agents are tasked with delivering specifics outputs to help meet the user's queries.

 Very early prototyping.
 Please follow for updates.